Imprisonment: Australia

 Incarceration in what became known as Australia was introduced through colonization.
 As noted by scholar Thalia Anthony, the Australian settler colonial state has engaged in carceral tactics of containment and segregation against Aboriginal Australians since colonizers first arrived, "whether that be for Christian, civilizing, protectionist, welfare, or penal purposes."
 When settlers arrived, they invented courts and passed laws without consent of Indigenous peoples that stated that they had jurisdiction over them and their lands.
 When Indigenous peoples challenged these laws, they were imprisoned.

 England and Wales

 In English law, imprisonment is the restraint of a person's liberty.
 The 17th century book Termes de la Ley contains the following definition:

 Imprisonment without lawful cause is a tort called false imprisonment.

 In England and Wales, a much larger proportion of the black population is imprisoned than of the white.

 Release

-Release from imprisonment may occur when a prison sentence has been served, conditionally such as on probation, or for humanitarian reasons.
-Prisoners of war may be released as a result of the end of hostilities or a prisoner exchange.
+When a prisoner completes serving their sentence, starts probation, or is given a compassionate release they are no longer considered prisoners and are released to the outside world.
+A prisoner of war may be released as a result of the end of hostilities or a prisoner exchange.
 Prisoners serving a full life or indefinite sentence may never be released.